veltzer/teaching-slides/marp/courses/cyber-attacks-and-vectors/18_broken_authentication.md

 # Broken Authentication
 ---
-## What is Broken Authentication?
+## What is Broken Authentication

-Broken Authentication is a web application security risk that occurs when authentication mechanisms are improperly implemented, allowing attackers to compromise user accounts or gain unauthorized access to sensitive data.
+- Broken Authentication is a web application security risk that occurs when authentication mechanisms are improperly implemented, allowing attackers to compromise user accounts or gain unauthorized access to sensitive data
 ---

 ## Common Broken Authentication Vulnerabilities